 - Free from the hustle and bustle of tourists, the town is at its most tranquil state at this time of the year.

-Here’s what all you can do in Darjeeling in the misty weather of monsoon:
+From tasting delicious food to exploring quaint places, Darjeeling offers a variety of things to do.
+Here’s a list of what all you can do in Darjeeling in the misty weather of monsoon.
+Check it out!

 1. Hill Cart Road Drive